 (1) The Black-Scholes valuation methodology was used to determine fair value on the date of grant.
+There was on option granted in 2019.

-As a management director of the Corporation, Dr. Cai does not receive any director's fees relating to his role as a Director.
+(2) As a management director of the Corporation, Dr. Cai does not receive any director's fees relating to his role as a Director.